curv3d/curv/ideas/Shared_Ptr.md

 Other open source projects have built their own reference counting smart pointers, with unique features and a collection of design patterns.
-Research those and steal anything that would benefit Curv.
+Research those and reuse anything that would benefit Curv.
 Eg,
 * https://webkit.org/blog/5381/refptr-basics/